See Wild Horses in Maryland on This Beautiful Barrier Island

 Camping along Assateague Island National Seashore

-This isn’t the Outer Banks.
+This isn’t the Outer Banks of North Carolina.
 There are no hotels here, and Airbnb options are few and far between, which means you’ll likely be camping.
-Car camping sites are available by online reservation, though note that weekend and holiday slots are often taken pretty quickly.
-Backcountry camping is also available, as well as camping on the beach or bayside with views of the grazing horses.
+Car camping sites are available by online reservation, and weekend and holiday slots get booked rather quickly.
+Backcountry camping is also available, as as is beach camping — sometimes with views of the wild horses as they graze.

 The three main campgrounds are Oceanside Campground, Bayside Campground, and the Group Campground.
 Reservations are required from March 15 through November 15.

 It’s important to remember that the wild horses in Maryland are not domesticated horses.
 They’re wild, and potentially dangerous to visitors.
 And visitors can be dangerous to the horses.
 “Keep at least 40 feet away,” Davis says.

 To avoid getting bitten or kicked, do not feed or pet the horses.
 Rangers can ticket you for getting too close to them.
 Horses might also get sick from human food, so it’s best to play it safe and avoid feeding them.

 There are approximately 300 ponies and horses living on the island, and you’ll see them all over, from the campgrounds to the marshes to the side of the road.
 Since you can’t get too close, bring a pair of binoculars to enjoy them from afar.